Home » Program Highlights » Active Living

 Active Living

-AgriLife Extension Family and Community Health educators and volunteers conducted 3,372 educational events on various active living topics that resulted in 161,515 direct contacts.
-Promotional events and newsletters reached an additional 175,779 contacts for a combined 2024 total of 337,324 contacts.
+In FY 2025, AgriLife Extension Family and Community Health educators and volunteers conducted more than 4,000 educational events on active living topics, resulting in over 264,500 direct contacts.
 The following programmatic highlights illustrate how AgriLife Extension’s educational programs positively impact the health and well-being of Texans.

 Walk Across Texas

-Walk Across Texas, WAT, promotes an active lifestyle by encouraging teams to track their physical activity.
+Walk Across Texas (WAT) promotes an active lifestyle by encouraging teams to track their physical activity.
 Supported by locally sponsored challenges, the program engages communities year-round.
-In fiscal year 2024, 162 counties participated, with 18,848 adults and 22,962 youth logging 4.6 million miles.
-Participants increased activity by 1.4 sessions and 17.3 minutes per week, with nearly 20% more meeting activity recommendations by the program’s end.
-Since 1996, it has reached more than 750,000 participants, showcasing statewide behavioral and economic impacts.
+In fiscal year 2025, 190 Texas counties participated, with 18,469 adults and 33,294 youth logging 6.4 million miles.
+Participants increased activity by 1.5 sessions and 15.8 minutes per week, with nearly 20% more meeting activity recommendations by the program’s end.
+Since 1996, more than 830,000 Texans have participated in WAT, showcasing statewide behavioral and economic impacts.

 Walk Through Texas History

-Walk Through Texas History, WTTH, promotes an active lifestyle and explores Texas’ heritage through team-based physical activity tracking.
+Walk Through Texas History (WTTH) promotes an active lifestyle and explores Texas’ heritage through team-based physical activity tracking.
 Despite being online, it fosters community engagement through locally sponsored challenges with events and activities.
-In FY 2024, 1,504 adults logged 119,297 miles across 17 counties, forming 303 teams.
-Participants increased activity by 1.1 sessions and 9.1 minutes per week, with nearly 20% more meeting activity recommendations by the program’s end.
-Since 2020, it has engaged over 3,500 participants, highlighting its health, community and cultural impact.
+In FY 2025, 693 adults logged 40,380 miles across 30 counties, forming 217 teams.
+Participants increased activity by 0.41 sessions and 3.58 minutes per week, with nearly 10% more meeting activity recommendations by the program’s end.
+Since 2020, it has engaged over 4,800 participants, highlighting its health, community, and cultural impact.

 Balancing Food & Play

-A school enrichment program for children in third through fifth grades, Balancing Food & Play promotes lifelong healthy behaviors through nutrition, physical activity and family engagement.
-Based on MyPlate and the Social Cognitive Model, it engages children in fun and creative ways to develop healthy habits and learn about nutrition and physical activity.
-In FY 2024, 16 Texas counties implemented the program, with 1,451 students.
-Evaluation results indicate that students increased their physical activity levels and fruit consumption while decreasing screen time and intake of sugar-sweetened beverages.
+A school-enrichment program for third through fifth grades, Balancing Food & Play promotes lifelong healthy behaviors through nutrition, physical activity, and family engagement.
+The program engages children in fun and creative ways to develop healthy habits and learn about nutrition and physical activity.
+In FY 2025, 25 Texas counties implemented the program, with 1,873 students.
+Evaluation results indicate that students increased their physical activity levels and fruit consumption, while decreasing screen time and intake of sugar-sweetened beverages.

 A Matter of Balance